athms/learning-from-brains/README.md

 I am currently still in the process of setting-up / testing this repository; cleaning up the code has likely introduced minor bugs here and there.

-If you encounter any of these bugs, please open-up a respective Issue in this repository; I will do my best to fix them!
+If you encounter any of these bugs, please open-up a respective GitHub Issue; I will do my best to fix them!